 23. Cleveland Public Square

 Address: 50 Public Square Suite 1910, Cleveland, Ohio 44113, United States

 Cleveland Public Square is a vibrant gathering place for locals and visitors alike in downtown Cleveland.
 This historic square is inviting, with seating and a cool central water feature.
-It serves as the central plaza of downtown and was even part of the original plan for the town laid out in 1796.
+It served as the central downtown plaza and was even part of the original plan for the town in 1796.

 The ten-acre square is home to several recognizable places.
 Remember Higbee’s department store from A Christmas Story?
 That’s where the JACK Casino is now.
 Here is also where you’ll find the Old Stone Church circa 1855.